Catch A Spring Salmon

 The Spring run of salmon that enter the Scottish rivers are the most reliable of all the seasonal salmon runs these days.
 The physical condition and cold water fighting ability of a fresh run Spring salmon is superior to that of a Summer or Autumn fish.
 There's added excitement too in being back out on the salmon river after the Winter shut down.

 Catching A Spring Salmon

 This is no doubt another added component of what makes a Spring salmon so special as there's always a deep satisfaction and thought involved in making sure your fly box is back in order when January arrives each year.
-In the very early months of the Scottish salmon fishing season it's unlikely that you'll see large numbers of Spring salmon showing in the rivers however there is a definite mind set that needs to be implemented for success during the early Spring months.
+In the very early often freezing months of the Scottish salmon fishing season it's unlikely that you'll see Spring salmon showing in the rivers so there's a definite mind set required of absolute faith that needs to be implemented for success during the early Spring months.

 The Early Salmon Fishing Months